areyoureadyyet/DeathXSS/README.md

 # May 27, 2024

 * NOTE
+# LINE 11, LINE 12 XSS Payload in payloads.txt needs a webhook site url to capture cookies of the current browser session.

-# LINE 11 XSS Payload in payloads.txt needs a webhook site url to capture cookies of the current browser session.
+# LINE 13, LINE 14 XSS Payload in payloads.txt needs a webhook site url to capture cookies of the current browser session.